Psalm 85 – Praying for Revival and Restoration

 You have covered all their sin.
 Selah

 a.
-You have been favorable to Your land: The Psalmist finds relief in God’s care for His land.
+You have been favorable to Your land: The psalmist finds relief in God’s care for His land.
 Notably, the territory of Israel is called Your land.
-The Bible understands that all the earth belongs to the Lord (Psalm 24:1), yet there is an undeniable way in which Israel is His special possession, with God having a special regard for His land.
+The Bible understands that all the earth belongs to the Lord (Psalm 24:1), and yet there is an undeniable way in which Israel is His special possession, with God having a special regard for His land.

 b.
 You have brought back the captivity of Jacob: Many think this phrase means this psalm was written after the Babylonian captivity.
 This is possible, and some psalms clearly date to this period (such as Psalm 79).
 Yet the idea of Israel being in some kind of captivity also suits some other periods, such as the period of Philistine domination in the later years of Saul’s reign (1 Samuel 28-31).

 i.
 “Israel is not pining for past glories, which are often an optical illusion…but remembering past mercies.
 This is realistic; it is also stimulating: it leads to prayers rather than dreams.”
 (Kidner)